bnmoch3/blog/_posts/2020-01-21-channel-sync-golang.md

 As [specified](yourbasic.org/golang/broadcast-channel/), channels are safe for concurrent receives and all reads from a closed channel receive the zero value.
-Also note that `f.completed` is an empty `struct{}` channel to indicate that it'll be used solely for signalling rather than sending or receiving any actual values.
+Also note that `f.completed` is an empty `struct{}` channel to indicate that it'll be used solely for signaling rather than sending or receiving any actual values.

 Now, for the locks.
 The `f.lock` is used to ensure that data races don't occur.